 If you have additional questions about sclerotherapy vein treatment, we suggest consulting a vein specialist.

 What Is Sclerotherapy?

-Sclerotherapy is a minimally-invasive, office-based technique that treats spider veins and small varicose veins.
+Sclerotherapy vein treatment is a minimally-invasive, office-based technique that treats spider veins and small varicose veins.
 It has been around for over a century, and can be used for cosmetic reasons or for symptomatic relief.
-The treatment typically takes 15-30 minutes.
+The treatment typically takes less than an hour, from start to finish.
 Sclerotherapy can be used on most regions of the body, including the legs, ankles, feet, and face.

-Sclerotherapy is performed by a specialized interventional radiologist.
+Sclerotherapy is performed by one of our highly skilled interventional radiologists.
 The technique involves the injection of sclerosant agents into malfunctioning veins.
 Sclerosant agents are substances that intentionally irritate the veins and cause scarring.
-Sclerosants also cause veins to collapse and close off.
-Blood flow is then diverted to healthy, surrounding veins.
+Sclerosants also cause veins to collapse and close off circulation to targeted areas.
+Your blood flow is then diverted to healthy, surrounding veins.

 Sclerotherapy does not generally require anesthesia and is not usually considered painful.
 However, you may experience some minor sensations of stinging or cramping during the procedure.

 There are two types of sclerotherapy treatment: Visual and Ultrasound-Guided.
 Which one is used depends on how deep your damaged veins are located.
 Both methods are usually performed as you lie on your back with legs elevated.
 Your doctor will first cleanse the area with alcohol, then numb it, if necessary.
 At USA Vein Clinics, we always use the smallest needle possible for your comfort.